JoeyBernhardt/Nutrient_analysis/models_plots.md

 ## 15            Sharks, rays, chimaeras     0.0000000
 ```

-Let's plot those estimates!
+Let's plot those slope estimates!
 This is the most satisfying plot yet!
 From this plot, we can clearly see for which taxa there is a positive or negative relationship between body size and calcium content.
 Check out that variability--some groups have less calcium as fish body size gets bigger, and others show the opposite pattern.
 It would be intersting to dig further into these patterns.
 What could the underlying biological processes responsible for these patterns?

 ```r
   ggplot(subset(tidy.fits.lm, term == "log(max_size)"), aes(estimate, taxon, color = taxon)) +